Kyytox/data-explorer.nvim/doc/data-explorer.nvim.md

 # 📏 Performances

-The following table shows approximate load and query times The file is a copy of [nasa-exoplanet archive data](https://exoplanetarchive.ipac.caltech.edu/cgi-bin/TblView/nph-tblView?app=ExoTbls&config=PS) with lot of lines duplicated
+The following table shows approximate load and query times The file is a copy of [nasa-exoplanet archive data](https://exoplanetarchive.ipac.caltech.edu/cgi-bin/TblView/nph-tblView?app=ExoTbls&config=PS) with a lot of lines duplicated.

 With a PC with: